thosgood/this-weeks-finds/markdown/101-150/week139.md

 ["Week 94"](#week94).)

 On the other hand, if $a > 0$, the coupling constant $G$ *increases* with increasing momentum.
-To make matters worse, it becomes INFINITE at a sufficiently high momentum!
+To make matters worse, it becomes **infinite** at a sufficiently high momentum!
 In this case we say our theory has a "Landau pole", and we cluck our tongues disapprovingly, because it's not a good thing.
 For example, this is what happens in quantum